nccgroup/phantap/README.md

 * Learns the DNS server from traffic and modifies the one on the router so that it's the same.
 * Can run commands (ex: /etc/init.d/openvpn restart) when a new IP or DNS is configured.
 * Lets you choose any VPN software, for example OpenVPN tcp port 443 so it goes through most firewalls.
+* You can talk to the victim machine (using the gateway IP).

 ## Setup